MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 # Boost conversations with Search and summarize

 When you created your bot, you were invited to enter a url from which your bot could to generate responses.
-This is discussed in detail in [Boost conversations](nlu-boost-conversations.md).
+This is discussed in detail in [Generative answers](nlu-boost-conversations.md).
 You can further boost your bot's conversations by using multiple information sources, both internal and external [to your network (?)], including:

 External sources: